Damiano004/VoiceRecognitionVosk/README.md

 <br>

 # TROUBLESHOOTING 🔧
+- If you notice that the first time running the it takes a while to load, it's completly normal and it won't do that anymore for the other times that you build that app.
-If an exception about **Ionic.zip** non being found ore somehting about the zip package, try moving the `zip` folder inside `Assets/Vosk/` into the `Asset` folder and then back in the Vosk folder.
+- If an exception about **Ionic.zip** non being found ore somehting about the zip package, try moving the `zip` folder inside `Assets/Vosk/` into the `Asset` folder and then back in the Vosk folder.
 If the problem persist leave it in the `Assets` folder.